Semilinear nonlocal elliptic equations with source term and measure data: Introduction

 In the last decades, the research of nonlocal equations has attracted much attention because of its interest to numerous areas such as probability, harmonic analysis, potential theory and other scientific disciplines.
 A large number of publications have been devoted to various aspects of elliptic equations driven by different types of operators ranging from typical fractional Laplacians to more general integro-differential operators.
 Recently, several works have originated in attempt to deal with linear or sublinear elliptic equations involving a wide class of nonlocal operators determined by two-sided estimates on the associated Green kernel (see e.g. \cite{BonVaz_2014, BonVaz_2015, BonSirVaz_2015, BonFigVaz_2018, Aba_2019,GomVaz_2019,KimSonVon_2020}).
 In the present paper, we are interested in positive solutions of nonlocal elliptic equations with superlinear source terms of the form

 with homogeneous Dirichlet boundary or exterior condition

 Here $\Omega \subset \R^N$ is a bounded $C^2$ domain with the complement $\Omega^c = \R^N \setminus \Omega$, $p>1$, $\mu$ is a positive Radon measure on $\Omega$ and $\L$ is a nonlocal operator posed in $\Omega$.
-Specific assumptions on $\L$ are given in Section \ref{sec:pre_assumption}.
-Basic examples of $\L$ to keep in mind are the restricted fractional Laplacian, spectral fractional Laplacian and censored (or regional) fractional Laplacian, see Section \ref{sec:someexamples}; some further illustrative examples are provided in Section \ref{other-examples}.
+Specific assumptions on $\L$ are given in Subsection \ref{sec:pre_assumption}.
+Basic examples of $\L$ to keep in mind are the restricted fractional Laplacian, spectral fractional Laplacian and censored (or regional) fractional Laplacian, see Subsection \ref{sec:someexamples}; some further illustrative examples are provided in Section \ref{sec:other-examples}.

 \textbf{A survey on related works.} Let us recall some known results in the literature concerning problem \eqref{eq:E1} and \eqref{zeroDir}.
 One of the first breakthrough achievements in this topic was due to Lions in \cite{Lio_1980}, in which nonnegative solutions to Lane-Emden equation